siudeks/siudeks.github.io/content/software-development/how-to-contribute.md

 Include relevant versions and logs

-Note: yes, “relevant” is subjective and therefore hard
+Note: yes, 'relevant' is subjective and therefore hard

 ## Code review